dotb/readyci/README.md

     - task: build_path_clean
 ```

-Lets take a look at some of these parameters
+Lets take a look at some of these parameters: (Full list of parameters are found in readyConfigExample.yml)

 | Parameter | Description |
 | :-------- | :---------- |